World Dream Bank

 - Fever-dreams: I woke up with a mild fever.
 This was a literal fever-dream!
 One that had the guts to declare itself openly: "I'm a feeeever dream, I don't need no steenkin' logic!"

 - ACTION: Under my lurid taste for magic, I've been a rationalist all along.
 My motto's "Dreams make sense if we'll just listen."
 But when they howl "No I don't!
-Our director's insane, this plot is stupid!"... what then?
+This plot is stupid, our director's insane!"... what then?

 LISTS AND LINKS: